neilmartin83/Jamf-Nation-Roadshow-London-2018/README.md

 ### DEP - Provision - Example.sh ###

-This script is intended to be ran via a Policy that's triggered on "Enrolment Complete".
+In my example, this script is intended to be ran via a Policy that's triggered on "Enrolment Complete" (you could be fancy and trigger it via a self-destructing Launch Daemon etc to ensure it will re-run incase provisioning is interrupted and the Mac is restarted).

 The policy should also install DEPNotify along with your branding image - in this script, the image is assumed to be in `/Library/Application Support/UEL/ux/UEL.png` (rename/replace or don't use so you get the default, as per your organisation).

 The script makes use of Jamf's parameter functionality: https://www.jamf.com/jamf-nation/articles/146/script-parameters